South Korean trust in North jumps after feel-good summit

 Moon’s approval rating after the summit rose to 70 percent, Realmeter said, its highest since mid-January.

-South Korea’s stock market also got a boost, lifted by shares of construction companies and train and steel manufacturers on hopes for joint economic projects.
+“President Trump should win the Nobel Peace Prize.
+What we need is only peace,” Moon told aides, according to a Blue House official who briefed the press.

-However, the meeting’s final declaration leaves many questions unanswered, particularly what “denuclearization” means or how that will be achieved.
+In January, Moon had said Trump “deserves big credit” for bringing about the inter-Korean talks, saying it may have come from “U.S.-led sanctions and pressure.”

-Much now hinges on Kim’s upcoming summit with U.S. President Donald Trump, who said the meeting could happen over the next three to four weeks.
+Friday’s final declaration, however, leaves many questions unanswered, particularly what “denuclearization” means or how that will be achieved.
+Much hinges on Kim’s upcoming summit with Trump, who said it could happen in the next three to four weeks.

 Any deal with the United States will require that North Korea demonstrate “irreversible” steps to shutting down its nuclear weapons program, U.S. Secretary of State Mike Pompeo said on Sunday.